Foundation's Legislative Work

 What happens currently if a parent doesn't agree with the IEP?

 If a parent or guardian does not agree with the IEP, the parents can voice their concern, but the IEP will still go into place after 10 days.
-In order for the IEP to not go into effect, the parent would have to file due process within ten days.
+In order for the IEP to not go into effect, the parent would have to file due process.
 Due process is an expensive, long process usually involving lawyers for both parties.
 Often the student has to wait months for a decision to be made even though the educational needs are not being met.
 It is not a realistic option for the majority of families.

 How would the requirement for parental consent strengthen the IEP process?